vsegura93/MCV-M5/code/week56/Readme.md

  - Task (c): Train the network on a different dataset
    * [x] Set-up a new experiment file to image semantic segmentation on another dataset (Cityscapes, KITTI,  Synthia, ...)
    * [x] Use the FCN8 model as before
+> INSTRUCTIONS: There are 2 files and 1 folder: one bash script to execute the experiment, one txt file that contains the execution of previous bash script, and one results folder where are the results of experiments executed.
+We choose Cityscapes as dataset to compute previous experiments.

  - Task (d): Implement a new network
    * [ ] Select one network from the state of the art (SegnetVGG, DeepLab, ResnetFCN, ...)